Skip to content

 Each dental sub-segment has its own complexity profile.
 The engagement model — fixed-fee, written scope, named ProAdvisor, work in your own QuickBooks file — stays consistent.

-Owner-doctor plus associates, partner-doctor groups.
-Provider-level production and collection reporting, associate compensation calculation, partner equity treatment for partnerships, full dental KPI set by provider.
+Owner-doctor plus associates, and partner-doctor groups.
+Provider-level production and collection reporting, associate compensation calculation, partner equity treatment for partnerships, and the full dental KPI set by provider.

-Orthodontics (with treatment-contract revenue recognition), oral surgery (higher lab and implant costs, IV sedation supplies), endodontics, periodontics, prosthodontics, pediatric dentistry.
-Specialty-specific KPI benchmarks and procedure-mix economics.
+Orthodontics (with treatment-contract revenue recognition), oral surgery (higher lab and implant costs, IV sedation supplies), endodontics, periodontics, prosthodontics, and pediatric dentistry — specialty-specific KPI benchmarks and procedure-mix economics.

-10+ location operations, management-entity vs operating-entity structure for state corporate-practice-of-dentistry compliance, intercompany elimination, due-diligence support for acquisitions, post-acquisition integration.
+Ten-plus-location operations: management-entity vs operating-entity structure for state corporate-practice-of-dentistry compliance, intercompany elimination, due-diligence support for acquisitions, and post-acquisition integration.
 QuickBooks Enterprise typically required.

-Out-of-network or fee-for-service practices that don’t take PPO contracts.
-Simpler adjustment structure (no PPO write-offs), often higher per-patient revenue, distinctive marketing-investment economics, and patient-financing reconciliation (CareCredit, LendingClub Patient Solutions).
+Out-of-network practices that don’t take PPO contracts.
+A simpler adjustment structure (no PPO write-offs), often higher per-patient revenue, distinctive marketing-investment economics, and patient-financing reconciliation (CareCredit, LendingClub Patient Solutions).

 Dental practice accounting, done by an expert.